engabdallah123/Mechanics-Car-Angular/README.md

-# 🚗 Mechanics Car Maintenance
+# 🚗 Mechanics Car Maintenance "Angular"

 A **Car Maintenance Management System** built with **Angular**, designed for workshop environments where **only managers and workers** can log in and manage daily car maintenance operations.